 And after three months, twenty-five applications, and twelve interviewees, the exercise was whittled down to two excellent candidates.

-In the spirit of innovative startup processes, Will asked a CEO-friend’s Executive Assistant to interview the final two candidates.
+In the spirit of innovative startup processes, he asked a CEO-friend’s Executive Assistant to interview the final two candidates.
 After all, she knew the role inside-out.
-And also knew what a “nightmare” — in his own words! — Will can be.
+And also knew what a “nightmare” — in his own words! — he can be.

 For the interviews, the hired-hand conjured a “worst case scenario”…